rsre/rsre-web/README.md

-# jekyll-uno
+# ricardosa.nz

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+This repo contains my web presence.
+It is based on Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.

 > :warning:
   This theme requires ruby and rubygems installed